mdefenders/mastodon-herder-public/README.md

 disabled for public repos._

 Maintenance  image for Mastodon dockerized deployment.
-It runs in an infinity loop to emulate CronJob dirty way.
+It runs in an infinity loop to emulate CronJob in a dirty way.
 To be used with [myHomeBee home server](https://github.com/mdefenders/myHomeBee.git)

 ## Image-related Configuration